euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Since an account can only have one controller at a time (except for mid-transaction), sub-accounts are also the only way an Ethereum account can hold multiple Vault borrows concurrently.

 The EVC also maintains a look-up mapping `ownerLookup` so sub-accounts can be easily resolved to owner addresses, on- or off-chain.
 This mapping is populated when an address interacts with the EVC for the first time.
 In order to resolve a sub-account, the `getAccountOwner` function should be called with a sub-account address.
-It will either return the account's primary address, or revert with an error if the account has not yet interacted with the EVC.
+It will either return the account's primary address, or `address(0)` if the account has not yet interacted with the EVC.

 #### Operators